 The statistical probability of an individual disability is greater at any age than the likelihood of death in that same year.
 The disability of an owner who is active in the day to day operations of the business can present huge financial problems.
 To understand more about the potential threat a disability may be to your organization, ask yourself the following questions:

 - What impact would the disability of a partner who is a key contributor have on the company’s income?

 - Where will the money come from to pay an income to the disabled owner?

 - Does the business have adequate funds to buy out the disabled partner’s share?

 - Will the firm have to borrow money to buy out the disabled partner?

 Important considerations of disability buy-sell planning

+- What defines a disability from the business’ perspective?
 This must be established in the buy-sell agreement prior to executing a disability buy-out policy.